scboesch/serverless-huggingface-demos/README.md

 In this architectural diagram:
-1. Serverless inference is achieved by using Lambda functions that are based on container image.
+1. Serverless inference is achieved by using Lambda functions that are based on container images.
 2. The container image is stored in an [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/) (ECR) repository within your account.
 3. Pre-trained models are automatically downloaded from Hugging Face the first time the function is invoked.
-4. Pre-trained models are cached within Amazon Elastic File System storage in order to improve inference latency.
+4. Pre-trained models are cached within Amazon Elastic File System storage to improve inference latency.
 5. Another Lambda function is implemented to provide a web-based user interface and access each model.